 Eating Well in Winter: TCM’s Guide to Staying Warm and Nourished

 Winter’s officially here, and let’s be honest – who doesn’t crave a cozy, warm bowl of something comforting?
-But it’s more than just satisfying those cravings.
-What we eat this time of year can seriously impact how we feel.
-In Traditional Chinese Medicine (TCM), winter is all about holding onto your energy, supercharging your immune system,…
+But it’s about more than just satisfying a craving.
+What we eat this time of year has a massive impact on how we feel.
+In Traditional Chinese Medicine (TCM), winter is about conserving energy, supporting the immune…

 Fall Wellness: TCM Tips for Nourishing Body and Spirit